vsilaev/tascalate-concurrent/README.md

 ...
 promise.cancel(true);
 ```
 `BlockingIO.interruptible(...)` can wrap as interruptible all the functional interfaces used in `CompletionStage` / `Promise` API.
 The parameter to the `BlockingIO.register` should be any implementation of `java.lang.Closeable` that will be closed on thread interruption.
-For `InputStream` or `OutputStream` is just the stream itself.
+For `InputStream` or `OutputStream` it is just the stream itself.
 For `java.net.HttpUrlConnection` you can use

 ```java
 HttpURLConnection conn = (HttpURLConnection)(new URL(url).openConnection());